-The vendor of the implementation SHOULD ensure that this is a globally unique identifier, using some technique such as an FPI value, as defined in [ISO.9070.1991].
-It MUST only use characters of an iCalendar TEXT data value (see Section 3.3.11 of [RFC5545]).
+The vendor of the implementation MUST ensure that this is a globally unique identifier, using some technique such as an FPI value, as defined in [ISO.9070.1991].

 This property SHOULD NOT be used to alter the interpretation of a JSCalendar object beyond the semantics specified in this document.
-For example, it is not to be used to further the understanding of non-standard properties, a practice that is knows to cause long-term interoperability problems.
+For example, it is not to be used to further the understanding of non-standard properties, a practice that is known to cause long-term interoperability problems.